denten-papers/unfinished-book/main.md

 by the shape of our household tools, input devices such as mice and joysticks, and our eating and writing implements.
 Further, the affordance of such artifacts would suggest their probable
-use: the difference between an axe and an adze, for example, necessitates distinct swinging motions and body postures, optimizing each for differing purposes---one for the cutting and the other for the carving of wood.
+use: the difference between an axe and an adze, for example, necessitates distinct swinging motions, optimizing each for differing purposes---one for the cutting and the other for the carving of wood.
+But just as it leaves distinct toolmarks in wood, the orientation of the working edge also exhorts a specific body posture.

 By the logic of interfaces and affordances, the shape of a printed book contains a number of assumptions about the human body, which include minimally sufficient visual acuity and manual dexterity.
-Other-abled bodies, those with poor sight for example, must resort to assistive devices such as eye spectacles or magnifying loupes.
+Other-abled bodies, those with severe hyperopia for example, must resort to assistive devices such as reading glasses or magnifying loupes.
 At the other side of the interface, the book also shapes content.
 Literary formats such as the novel or a short story define their measurements in relation to book objects, manufactured to conventional specifications.
 A novel will always be longer than a few pages and shorter than a million, and often at the some average range between the possible extremes.
-The microscopic and the macroscopic novels are possible, but improbable.
-Such objects would violate the established mechanisms of access, storage, and distribution of books, optimized for the equilibrium of convention.
+Micro- or macroscopic novels are possible, but impractical.
+Such objects would violate the established mechanisms of access, storage, and distribution of books, optimized to the equilibrium of convention.

-These limitations show how the discrete nature of pages structures the pacing of reading on the one hand, and the pacing of the narrative on the other.
+These limitations show how the discrete nature of pages structures the pacing of reading on the one hand, and the pacing of narrative on the other.
 Elements of a plot must, for all their variability, fit within the book.
 A reader's ability to read quickly or slowly is similarly limited by the affordances of page turning.
 In reading for the plot, a reader can advance to its end in the manner that a video game player cannot when playing a video game.
-Some such constraints are natural, arising from the molecular particularities of ink and paper---for example, reading a book in torrential storm conditions cannot be advised---while others are artificially and conventionally imposed, as is the case with page dimensions or the thickness of paper used in the production of a book.
-The container molds its content, thereby also contorting the body to conform to its interfaces.
-The container "fits" its content, molding also the posture of the body, and, at their outer edge, influence the epistemic configuration of larger structures in which they are embedded.
+Some such constraints are natural, arising from the material particularities of ink and paper---for example, reading a soggy book in torrential storm conditions cannot be advised---while others are artificially and conventionally imposed, as is the case with page dimensions or the thickness of paper used in the production of a book.
+A container "fits" its content just as it casts the hand and eye into convenient grasping and gazing gestures.
+Further, at its outer edge, the imprint of a container becomes the organizing principle governing the configuration of larger epistemic structures in which it is embedded.
 In this way letters shape words, word shape paragraphs, paragraphs pages, pages books, books shelves, shelves stacks, stacks libraries, libraries the episteme and the world.

 If telepathy were real I would have liked to receive an author's thoughts directly, as a message without mediation, but I cannot.
-I must reach through these mediating structures and not only decode---understand and interpret---the message (still a symbolic operation), but trans-mediate it materially back from paper shapes into brain shapes.
-Given the stability of a medium, this process becomes habituated and conventionally ignored.
-Nevertheless, our assumptions about hermeneutics---the art of interpretation---rest on habituated assumptions about print, assumptions that cannot be sustained in other media.
+I must reach through these mediating structures and not only decode---understand and interpret---the message (all operations at the level of symbol), but trans-mediate it materially back from paper shapes into brain shapes.
+Given the stability of a medium, such as the book after Gutenberg press and before the internet, this process becomes naturalized and conventionally ignored.
+Our assumptions about hermeneutics---the art of interpretation---rest on habituated assumptions about print, assumptions that cannot be sustained in other media.
 Problematically for the reader of electronic books, the physics of computation rest in remote materialities---electromagnetic polarities and floating gate transistors---not immediately accessible to the human senses.
-Software engineers and user interface designers have dealt with this problem by simulating the affordances of a more familiar medium so as to rely on already habituated motions and intuitions.
-An reader of an electronic text may "scroll" or "flip" pages, in tacit understanding that the underlying motions involve neither scrolling nor flipping, but bitwise operations, the movement of liquid crystals and polar field effects.
+Software engineers and user interface designers have dealt with this problem by simulating the affordances of a more familiar medium so as to rely on already habituated intuitions.
+A reader of an electronic text may "scroll" or "flip" pages, in tacit understanding that the underlying motions involve neither scrolling nor flipping, but bitwise operations, the movement of liquid crystals and polar field effects.

-Platform.
+The schematic representation of the book which I am attempting to sketch out here emerges in the technological envelopment of symbolic material, to fuse into a structure that is further encapsulated with its social context.
+At the outer limits of the textual universe, book as a *platform* exists with the complexity of authors, readers, publishers, censors, librarians, rook sellers, collectors, and book pirates, for whom books serve as tokens of cultural and financial capital.
+These platforms usually exist as organic outgrowths of localized ad-hoc development.
+A book market in Lahore, Pakistan looks different from that of Chisinau, Moldova and yet more different from that found in New York, USA.